LukeShortCloud/rootpages/src/virtualization/openstack.rst

 TripleO means "OpenStack on OpenStack."
 The Undercloud is first deployed in a small, usually all-in-one, environment.
 This server is then used to create and manage a full Overcloud cluster.

-In Pike, most of the Overcloud can be deployed into docker containers built by Kolla.
+In Pike, most of the Overcloud services are deployed as containers built by Kolla.
 The most notable service that lacked container support was Neutron due to it's complexity.
-Starting in Queens, all of the Overcloud services can now be installed as docker containers.
-Support for also running the Undercloud services in containers was added in Queens and became the default configuration for Rocky.
+Starting in Queens, all of the Overcloud services are installed as containers.
+Support for also running the Undercloud services in containers was added as a technology preview in Queens and later became the default configuration for Rocky.
+Previously, `instack-undercloud <https://github.com/openstack/instack-undercloud>`__ was used to setup and install the Undercloud services and now the same deployment method for the Overcloud is used for the Undercloud.
 [81]

 Minimum recommended requirements [24]: